UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

     - Sigma2: anything about account
       - But not login problems on clusters

 36. When I will do my first project using slurm on HPC, is there some way to ask some of you to "hold my hand" / lead me through the process the first time?
-(I don't have any "local collegues" with this knowledge)
+(I don't have any "local colleagues" with this knowledge)

 37. Should I try to use all CPUs on one node before trying more nodes?
     - It also depends, lets say you need more memory than one node has and the program can work on distributed memory then you should use multiple nodes